Showing posts with label Peter Rodulfo. Show all posts

 Dr. Browne's 'readie way to read the characters of Morpheus'.

 Thomas Browne's short tract On Dreams is exemplary of the seventeenth century physician-philosopher's deep learning and dedication to his medical profession.
-Furthermore, Browne's On Dreams reveals him to be a pioneering psychologist, not least for anticipating concepts associated with the psychology of Carl Gustav Jung.
+Furthermore, On Dreams reveals Browne to be a pioneering psychologist, not least for anticipating concepts associated with the psychology of Carl Gustav Jung.

 Its worthwhile reminding ourselves of the nature of dreams and the historical antecedents of their interpretation.
 Dreams can have a wide variety of moods and feelings, frightening or anxious, exciting and adventurous, sometimes with a magical content or empowering, sometimes with a sexual element and most often simply puzzling.
 Dreams can give a creative or inspiring thought, and in the past they've been viewed as a conduit of God-given revelation and prophecy.